urbanantics/environme/source/javascript/README.md

 ```bash
 environme --path static-content/* -env TEST
 ```
-would produce
+will produce

  <div>
    <img src="https://www.petguide.com/wp-content/uploads/2013/05/pitbull.jpg"/>
  </div

-and running the command with no --env would produce the default
+and running the command with no --env will produce the default

 ```bash
 environme --path static-content/*